 1. It has green spaces galore for picnicking

 There are sooooo many green spaces in Vienna to lay your picnic blanket, lie back and look at the clouds.
-We’ve put together a list of the best parks, here.
+We’ve put together a list of the best picnic parks, check it out!

 2. There are dozens of public spaces made for chilling in the sun with friends – for FREE!